Bob Bicknell

-Bob Bicknell (born November 13, 1969) is an American football coach and former player who is the senior offensive assistant for the New Orleans Saints of the National Football League (NFL).
-He was most recently the wide receivers coach for the Cincinnati Bengals of the National Football League (NFL), a position he has held since January 2018.
-Bicknell is the son of former Boston College head coach Jack Bicknell and the younger brother of Jack Bicknell, Jr., the current assistant offensive line coach for North Carolina.
+Robert Bicknell (born November 13, 1969) is an American football coach and former player who currently serves as a senior offensive assistant for the Las Vegas Raiders of the National Football League (NFL).
+He recently was the tight ends coach for the New England Patriots.
+He also previously served as the senior offensive assistant for the New Orleans Saints from 2022 to 2023 and as the wide receivers coach for the Cincinnati Bengals from 2018 to 2020.
+Bicknell is the son of former Boston College head coach Jack Bicknell and the younger brother of Jack Bicknell, Jr., the current assistant offensive line coach for Wisconsin.

 Playing career

 Bicknell played college football at Boston College, where he was a two-year letterman at tight end from 1989 to 1990.

 Coaching career

 Boston College

 Bicknell began his coaching career at his alma mater Boston College where he would go in to coach safeties in 1993, running backs in 1994 and linebackers in 1995–1997.

 NFL Europe

 Bicknell joined the pro ranks in 1998 as the defensive line coach with the Frankfurt Galaxy of NFL Europe.
 The following season, he switched to the offensive side of the ball to coach the offensive line.
 During his two-year tenure in Frankfurt, the Galaxy reached the World Bowl final twice, winning the championship in 1999.
 During his time in Europe, Bicknell won three consecutive World Bowls as part of the coaching staff of the Frankfurt Galaxy 1999 and the Berlin Thunder 2000–2001.
 He was the offensive coordinator/offensive line coach for Berlin from 2001 to 2003 and followed it with two years in the same position for the Cologne Centurions.